-As previously shared by APMA, all seven Part B Medicare Contractors have finalized local coverage determinations (LCDs) that will govern the provision of skin substitute grafts/cellular and tissue-based products to Medicare Part B beneficiaries when used for the treatment of diabetic foot ulcers and venous leg ulcers.
+As previously shared by APMA, all seven Part B Medicare Administrative Contractors (MACs) have finalized local coverage determinations (LCDs) that will govern the provision of skin substitute grafts/cellular and tissue-based products to Medicare Part B beneficiaries when used for the treatment of diabetic foot ulcers and venous leg ulcers.

 APMA continues to closely monitor the news surrounding these polices.
 If anything changes, APMA will alert members.
 Contact the APMA Health Policy and Practice Department with any questions or concerns.